 Parents as Teachers is a free program that offers parents:

-Most families with young children-prenatal up to age five-can enroll, although we prefer to enroll children under the age of 3 so that they get the maximum benefit from the program.
+Most families with young children-prenatal up to the child's 3rd birthday can enroll.
+The program is designed to work with the child through kindergarten entry.
 Any parent who feels their child is not developing at a proper rate is eligible for Parents as Teachers, no matter their income level.
 However, priority is given to:

 Personal Home Visits